 Most recent: Boring yes, crucial to understand, yes, if you want to live in the best places in coastal areas.
 You and your electric bill.

-Hola - My name is Kerry Baker and I am a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico.
+Hola - My name is Kerry Baker and I am a partner with Ventanas Mexico, which provides insight and resources to those considering expat life in Mexico.
 I have written two books, most recently, "If Only I Had a Place," on renting luxuriously for less in Mexico.
 Know the advantages and pitfalls of renting in Mexico as a expat.

 I am also the passionate author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web.